Obtaining information under the Government Information (Public Access) Act 2009

 - Consider what personal or non-personal information you would like.

 - Contact a Governance Officer who can assist you with your EPA application

 Environment Protection Authority

 Phone: (02) 9995 6099 or 9228 6308

-- Submit your request using the application form (PDF 91KB) - or by letter which:
+- Submit your request using the online form, below, or by letter which:

 - states that it is an access application made under the GIPA Act

 - gives a postal address or an email address so we can write to you

 - provides a detailed description about the information you want and is as specific as possible, including information that you think should be taken into account when a decision is made on the application, such as why you are asking for the information or why you feel it should be released - this will help to keep the cost of your application down and help us to identify the information

 - Payment of the $30 application fee should be made via credit card over the phone by calling the Environment Line on 131 555 (if in NSW) or (02) 9995 5555.
 If you are unable to make the payment this way, enclose the $30 application fee with your application form.
 The cheque or money order should be made out to the NSW Environment Protection Authority.
 The application fee covers the first hour of processing time or the first two hours if a 50% reduction of charges has been granted.
 No fee is payable for a deemed refusal.

 We will advise you within five working days of receiving your application if it is valid under the GIPA Act.
 If it is not valid, we will tell you why and help you to make it valid.